Eddie Oatman

-Eddie Oatman, at far right in the front row, with the Calgary Tigers in Montreal for the 1924 Stanley Cup finals.
+Eddie Oatman, at far right in the front row, with the Calgary Tigers in Montreal for the 1924 Stanley Cup Final.

 Edward Cole Oatman (June 10, 1889 – November 5, 1973) was a Canadian professional ice hockey player.
 He was among the elite goal scorers of his era.
 Among his 32 years (1907–39) playing professional ice hockey, Oatman was named an all-star for ten consecutive seasons by the Pacific Coast Hockey Association (PCHA).
 He was a star with the Quebec Bulldogs when it won the 1912 Stanley Cup.
 Oatman played with clubs that won five league championships, and he was a successful coach and captain of five different hockey teams.
 His brother Russell also played professional ice hockey.

 Personal life

 Born and raised in Springford, Ontario, Eddie Oatman began playing organized hockey at age ten and continued for the next eight years in youth leagues in his hometown.
 He moved away to play hockey for a career, and he coached hockey before returning home and becoming a barber.
 He married Helen Durning in 1921 and had one son, Ted, born in 1922.
 He died on November 11, 1973, and was interred at the Springford Cemetery, Oxford County, Ontario, where he is buried next to his brother Russell.
 He was the subject of a Ripley's "Believe It Or Not" article for playing 30 years in professional hockey and is featured on at least two trading cards.